Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: Introduction

-In this Letter, motivated by the experimental discovery of H-Cat, we present a theory of a hybrid quantum liquid state, \textit{quantum spin-dipole liquid} (QSDL), in hydrogen-bonded electron systems by combining the concepts of Anderson's RVB state of electron spins and a quantum ice of protons.
-Although a hybrid quantum spin liquid itself is discussed in the literature~\cite{Nakatsuji2012qsol,Corboz2012qsol,Yamada2018su4,Kitaev2006,Kitagawa2018qsl,Smerald2018lattice,sl_RMP2017}, including spin-charge coupled systems without hydrogen bonds~\cite{Hotta2010qsdl,Naka2010qsdl,Naka2016qsdl,Yakushi2015,Sedlmeier2012}, its entangled nature has never been discussed in detail.
+In this paper, motivated by the experimental discovery of H-Cat, we present a theory of a hybrid quantum liquid state, \textit{quantum spin-dipole liquid} (QSDL), in hydrogen-bonded electron systems by combining the concepts of Anderson's RVB state of electron spins and a quantum ice of protons.
+Although a hybrid quantum spin liquid itself is discussed in the literature~\cite{Nakatsuji2012qsol,Corboz2012qsol,Yamada2018su4,Kitaev2006,Kitagawa2018qsl,Smerald2018lattice,sl_RMP2017}, including spin-charge coupled purely electron systems without hydrogen bonds~\cite{Hotta2010qsdl,Naka2010qsdl,Naka2016qsdl,Yakushi2015,Sedlmeier2012}, its entangled nature has never been discussed in detail.
 In our theory, the RVB state is extended to describe the entanglement between spins and dipoles.
 We give a simple concrete description of the QSDL based on a minimal model which incorporates three key features of the QSDL, i.e. macroscopic classical degeneracy, quantum proton tunneling, and electron correlations.
-The resulting QSDL is named a \textit{quantum valence bond ice}, and the property of this state will be discussed in detail from analytical and numerical perspectives.
+The resulting QSDL is named \textit{quantum valence bond ice}, and the property of this state will be discussed in detail from analytical and numerical perspectives.
+Though this unified theory does not explain everything observed in H-Cat, especially the absence of a spin gap~\cite{Shimozawa2017qsdl}, we can understand some basic difference between H-Cat and D-Cat based on a universal nature of a quantum liquid.
+Thus, while the model itself is idealized to some extent, it can give a clear physical picture of the state of the state observed in H-Cat.

-\textit{Model}. --- We consider an idealized model for the QSDL defined by the following Hamiltonian for holes and protons,